 Since the vertebrae all move independently of each other, if the disc is removed, it is obviously going to cause problems with compression.
 That is one of the primary reasons why the cage is put in place.
 The interbody fusion with cage procedure inserts a cage in the area to allow the decompression to take place and to keep the vertebrae from getting too close to each other.
 At the same time, the fusion takes place by a bone graft being inserted into the area so that the biological response of the spine allows the bone to grow and eventually, fuses the vertebrae together permanently.

-The interbody fusion with cage is one of the surgical procedures that may be considered if severe spinal problems occur.
+The interbody fusion cage is one of the surgical procedures that may be considered if severe spinal problems occur.
 Although it is important to consider the specific type of procedure that you received, it is likewise important to consider the medical professional that is going to care for your needs.
-In prosper, Dallas and elsewhere in the Metroplex, you can call on Dr. Rob Dickerman to ensure that you are getting the quality care that is necessary for your spine problems.
+In Plano, Dallas and elsewhere in the Metroplex, you can call on Dr. Rob Dickerman–a spine surgeon–to ensure that you are getting the quality care that is necessary for your spine problems.
 Not only is he competent, he has even won many awards as one of the top physicians in this area throughout the United States.